MaximoOliveira/MaximoOliveira.github.io/_posts/2023-04-23-interface-overuse-in-java.md

 > It doubles the amount of artifacts - and significantly increases the "complexity"

 <div style="padding-left: 30px;">
-Now you have the clutter of two files instead of one for everything - 1 for the price of 2.
+Now you have the clutter of two files instead of one for everything.
 </div>
 <br>